 The comment also states that the segregation of air quality impacts associated with construction from those associated with operations makes it difficult to understand the total emissions that will be produced.
 Again, the Draft EIR's analysis of cumulative air quality impacts was done in accordance with established SCAQMD methodology, which method is regularly used to assess air quality impacts in the SoCAB.
 The comment does not indicate that a potentially significant cumulatively considerable impact would result from using a different methodology, but instead insists that the EIR should have disclosed whether each project in the cumulative projects list, alone, would result in a cumulatively considerable contribution to a cumulatively significant impact.
-Such project-level analysis of the impacts of each project in the cumulative project list is not useful to the evaluation of the proposed project's cumulative impacts and is not required by CEQA.
-Further, such analysis of each of the cumulative projects is available to the public as part of each project's separate CEQA analysis.
+Such project-level analysis of the impacts of each project in the cumulative project list is not useful to the evaluation of the proposed project's cumulative projects is available to the public as part of each project's separate CEQA analysis.